 - Some traders wait for pullback to VWAP for better entry

-Step 4: Place stop-loss
+Step 4: Define invalidation

 - For long entries: Stop below the swing low before breakout